kyma-project/website/content/blog-posts/2019-04-08-release-notes-0.9/index.md

 ### Service Catalog related views integrated with Headless CMS

 The Service Catalog related views now read documentation provided with the new Headless CMS.
 This means that you can easily provide documentation and specifications for any service that you want to share through the Service Catalog.
-See the example ClusterDocsTopic custom resource that extends the Text Analytics service from Azure with additional documentation, Markdown docs, and the Swagger console based on the official Azure OpenAPI specification for the service:
+See the example DocsTopic custom resource that extends the Text Analytics service from Azure with additional documentation, Markdown docs, and the Swagger console based on the official Azure OpenAPI specification for the service:

 ```
 apiVersion: cms.kyma-project.io/v1alpha1